13 Secrets of Tattoo Artists

 Tattoos have gone mainstream: what was once considered a mark of rebellion abhorred by grandparents has become more like a rite of passage.
-Today, more than 20% of American adults have at least one tattoo, and among young-’uns between the ages of 18 and 29 the number jumps to almost 40%.
+Today, about 30 percent of American adults have at least one tattoo, and among millennials the number jumps to almost 50 percent.

 So it’s a good time to be in the tattooing business.
 But no matter how up-close and personal you get with your tattoo artist, there’s still a lot about the job you probably don’t know.
 We talked to a few seasoned experts about the intricacies of inking.